ethz-pes/multi_objective_optimization_matlab/README.md

     * Evaluate the chunks with parallel computing ('parfor')
     * The points inside a chunk are evaluated in a vectorized way

-Mathematically, the following optimization problem are solved:
+Mathematically, the following optimization problems are solved:
 * Multiple variables
 * Integer variables
 * Upper and lower bounds